Gems in Transit, Values & Knowledge in the Early Modern World

 Workshop organisers: Dr. Michael Bycroft (University of Warwick), Prof. dr. Sven Dupré (Utrecht University and University of Amsterdam), Dr. Marta Ajmar (V&A Museum).

-This workshop is a collaboration between the Global History and Culture Centre at the University of Warwick, the Victoria and Albert Museum (London), Utrecht University, University of Amsterdam and the Rijksmuseum (Amsterdam).
+This workshop was a collaboration between the Global History and Culture Centre at the University of Warwick, the Victoria and Albert Museum (London), Utrecht University, University of Amsterdam and the Rijksmuseum (Amsterdam).